shodhan-rai/SHODHANRAI_DYNAMICDEADLINE_VCET/WORKING_INFO.md

     - Low priority: Present date + 14 days.
   - Due Date Extension:
     - When a High-priority task is moved to In Progress, extend the due dates of other tasks in In Progress by 2 days.
+  - Due Date Reduction:
+    - When a High-priority task gets moved out of 'In Progress' section, due dates of tasks present in 'In Progress' section gets reduced by 2 days.

 ### 3. Tools and Platform
   - Used Asana API to integrate local logic with Asana platform.